someline/someline-starter/readme.md

 *Note: You may notice that `.idea` folder is included.
 No worries, any conflict files in `.idea` folder has been ignored as in `.gitignore` file.*

-## Someline Starter is born for two reasons:
+## Someline Starter is born for 3 reasons:

-1. Quick application or Restful API starter without the need to build from scratch using Laravel.
+1. Quick web application starter without the need to build from scratch using Laravel.

+2. Isolated front-end and back-end layer using Restful API.

-2. Introduce modern design pattern, which have a better foundation when starting, for PHP projects.
+3. Introducing modern design pattern, which have a better foundation when starting, for PHP projects.

 ## See In Action